 Strategy 2: Offer sustainable supply chain solutions to capture emerging transportation opportunities, explore supply chain circularity, and provide an excellent service product that establishes rail as the environmentally responsible surface transportation solution.

 - Reducing emissions by converting truck traffic to rail.
 Union Pacific is positioned to provide lower carbon transportation solutions that can help our customers reach their environmental targets, as converting traffic to rail from truck offers an immediate reduction in Scope 3 GHG emissions.
-In 2021, Union Pacific customers eliminated approximately 22.9 million metric tons of GHG emissions by choosing rail over truck transportation.
+In 2021, Union Pacific customers reduced their GHG emissions by approximately 22.9 million metric tons because they chose rail over truck transportation.
 That’s the equivalent of removing 4.32 million cars from our highways or planting 335 million trees.

 Tip: Use Union Pacific’s Carbon Emission Estimator to calculate your potential carbon emissions savings as a result of shipping by rail instead of truck.

 - Shipping recycled goods and renewable energy sources.
 Union Pacific is helping to support the transition to a low-carbon economy by shipping sustainable, recyclable goods.
 Over the past 10 years, we have moved more than 80,000 carloads of wind components, and we are positioned to serve developing markets like low-carbon fuel and battery shipments.